 In \cite{Amb99}, Ambro proves the LSC conjecture when $\dim X = 3$.
 In \cite{EMY03}, Ein, Musta\c{t}\u{a} and Yasuda prove it when $X$ is smooth.
 In \cite{EM04}, Ein and Musta\c{t}\u{a} generalize it to normal local complete intersection varieties.
 In \cite{Nak16}, the first author proves it for quotient singularities.
 In \cite{NS22}, the authors prove the conjecture for a finite linear group quotient of a complete intersection variety defined by invariant equations.
 In \cite{NS2}, the authors generalize it to a non-linear group action.

 The main purpose of this paper is to relax the assumptions of ``invariant equations" in the results in \cite{NS22} and extend them to the case of ``semi-invariant equations".
-For a finite subgroup $G\subset {\rm GL}_N(k)$, we say that $f \in k[x_1, \ldots , x_N]$ is \textit{$G$-semi-invariant} if for any $\alpha \in G$, there exists $s \in k^{\times}$ such that $\alpha (f) = s f$.
+For a finite subgroup $G\subset {\rm GL}_N(k)$, we say that $f \in k[x_1, \ldots , x_N]$ is \textit{$G$-semi-invariant} if for any $\gamma \in G$, there exists $s \in k^{\times}$ such that $\gamma (f) = s f$.
 In this paper, we show that the LSC conjecture is true for a finite linear group quotient of a complete intersection variety defined by semi-invariant equations.

-Note that this class of singularities includes all $3$-dimensional terminal singularities.
+The advantage of being able to handle semi-invariant equations is that it enables us to treat a class containing 3-dimensional terminal singularities.
+According to the classification by Reid and Mori (\cites{Rei80, Rei81, Mor85}), 3-dimensional terminal singularities are known to be finite quotients of smooth points or cDV points.
+As seen in Mori's classification list (\cite{Mor85}), semi-invariant equations indeed appear alongside invariant equations.

 \begin{thm}[{$=$ Theorem \ref{thm:LSC_general}}] Let $G \subset {\rm GL}_N(k)$ be a finite subgroup which does not contain a pseudo-reflection.
 Let $X := \mathbb{A}_k^N / G$ be the quotient variety.
 Let $Z \subset X$ be the minimum closed subset such that $\mathbb{A}_k^N \to X$ is \'{e}tale outside $Z$.
 Let $\overline{Y}$ be a subvariety of $\mathbb{A}_k^N$ of codimension $c$.
 Suppose that $\overline{Y} \subset \mathbb{A}_k^N$ is defined by $c$ $G$-semi-invariant equations $f_1, \ldots , f_c \in k[x_1, \ldots, x_N]$.
 Let $Y := \overline{Y}/ G$ be the quotient variety.
 We assume that $Y$ has only klt singularities and $\operatorname{codim} _Y (Y \cap Z) \ge 2$.
 Then, for any $\mathbb{R}$-ideal sheaf $\mathfrak{b}$ on $Y$, the function